Utah Travel Industry Website

 A dynamic repository and trustee for a remarkable group of biological collections.
 These collections are used to celebrate the role of Jesus Christ as Creator, while enhancing student learning and mentoring and promoting faculty teaching and research.
 Free admission.
 Located at Brigham Young University.
 645 East 1430 North, Brigham Young University, Provo, UT 84602.
 (801) 422-5051.

 Get ready for the ultimate dinosaur museum adventure ever!
 Interact with and explore ancient life like never before using all the interactive activities throughout the museum.
 Located at Thanksgiving Point, 20 minutes south of Salt Lake City and 20 minutes north of Provo on Interstate 15 in Central Utah.
 (801) 768-4971

 Opportunities for students of all ages to explore, learn about and develop appreciation and stewardship for our natural world.
 Located in Logan Canyon, east of Logan, Utah, on HWY 89.
 (435) 755-3239

 Educational opportunities as varied as Utah's landscape.
 At Utah State University, Kaysville, UT.
 (801) 593-8969.

 Utah Museum of Natural History

 Looking for something to do on a Saturday afternoon?
 Why not broaden your knowledge with a trip to the Museum.
 University of Utah, 1390 East President's Circle, Salt Lake City, UT 84112, (801) 581-6928

-The Leonardo is a science, technology and art center for young people and adults located in the heart of Utah’s capital city.
-When The Leonardo opens in 2011, it will not be a typical science and technology center, and it definitely won’t be like any art gallery you’ve ever visited before.
+The Leonardo is a science, technology and art center for young people and adults located in the heart of Utah's capital city.
+When The Leonardo is not be a typical science and technology center, and it definitely won't be like any art gallery you've ever visited before.